Synchronizing Dynamical Systems: Shift Spaces and $K$-Theory: Introduction

 \section{Introduction}

-In \cite{deeley2022} we have outlined the basic theory of synchronizing dynamical systems (or henceforth just ``synchronizing systems'').
+In \cite{deeley2022} we have developed the basic theory of synchronizing dynamical systems (or henceforth just ``synchronizing systems'') and building on work of Thomsen the $C^\ast$-algebras associated with such systems.
 The theory of synchronizing systems is fundamentally based on techniques established in the study of Smale spaces.
-Smale spaces are dynamical systems which are uniformly hyperbolic \cite{putnam_1996, putnam99, smale67}.
-Synchronizing systems, however, are dynamical systems which are hyperbolic almost everywhere.
-Hence almost all points in a synchronizing system have local hyperbolic behavior, except that we allow for a topologically small set of singular points.
-A precise definition can be found in \cite{deeley2022}.
-The term ``synchronizing'' is borrowed directly from the field of symbolic dynamics where there is a notion of a synchronizing shift \cite{fiebig91, blanchard86}.
+Smale spaces are dynamical systems which are uniformly hyperbolic \cite{putnam99, putnam_1996, ruelle_2004, smale67}.
+Synchronizing systems, on the other hand, are hyperbolic almost everywhere.
+That is, there is an open dense set of points that have local hyperbolic behavior.
+The precise definition of having ``local hyperbolic behavior" is involved.
+We will discuss this later in the introduction and in Section \ref{sec:sync-words}.
+It is also discussed in greater detail in \cite{deeley2022}.

+The term ``synchronizing'' is borrowed directly from the field of symbolic dynamics where there is a notion of a synchronizing shift \cite{blanchard86, fiebig91}.
 Our definition of synchronizing system generalizes this class of shift spaces, see Lemma \ref{lem:same-def}.
-Synchronizing shifts are thus an important example of synchronizing systems --- in fact they are the focus of the current paper.
+Synchronizing shifts are thus an important example of synchronizing systems.
+In fact, the focus of the current paper is on synchronizing shifts, their $C^\ast$-algebras, and the $K$-theory of these $C^\ast$-algebras viewed as an invariant of the shift space.

-Expansive dynamical systems are topological dynamical systems which exhibit sensitivity to initial conditions.
-Concretely, we say that a dynamical system $(X,\varphi)$ (\ie $X$ is a compact metric space and $\varphi : X \to X$ is a homeomorphism) is \emph{expansive} if there exists a constant $\varepsilon_X > 0$ such that $d(\varphi^n(x),\varphi^n(y)) \leq \varepsilon_X$ for all $n \in \Z$ implies $x = y$.
-Shift spaces are of crucial importance in the study of expansive systems.
-In light of the fact that every expansive system is a factor of a shift space \cite{walters1981}, there is a direct connection between the combinatorial nature of shift spaces and the dynamics of expansive systems.
+Synchronizing systems are expansive.
+Expansive dynamical systems are topological dynamical systems that exhibit sensitivity to initial conditions.
+The precise definition is as follows: we say that a dynamical system $(X,\varphi)$ (throughout $X$ is a compact metric space and $\varphi : X \to X$ is a homeomorphism) is \emph{expansive} if there exists a constant $\varepsilon_X > 0$ such that $d(\varphi^n(x),\varphi^n(y)) \leq \varepsilon_X$ for all $n \in \Z$ implies $x = y$.
+Shift spaces are expansive and more generally of crucial importance in the study of expansive systems.
+In particular, every expansive system is a factor of a shift space \cite{walters1981}.
+Hence, there is a direct connection between the combinatorial nature of shift spaces and the dynamics of expansive systems.
 This further justifies the current paper's focus on shift spaces in particular.
-Additionally, we will find that for shift spaces we can much more explicitly compute the invariants presented in \cite{deeley2022}.
+Additionally, we

+\begin{enumerate} \item generalize results from the class of shifts of finite type where the $C^\ast$-algebras and their $K$-theory are well-understood, \item provide explicit computations of the invariants presented in \cite{deeley2022} building on work of Thomsen, and \item develop examples showing the limits of possible generalizations. \end{enumerate}